 Operating Activities.
-Operating cash flows for fiscal 2020 and 2019 were a positive \$148.7 million and a positive \$14.3 million, respectively.
-The increase in cash flow from operating activities for fiscal 2020 compared to fiscal 2019 primarily reflects decreased funding for merchandise inventory as a result of lower inventory levels due to strong consumer demand for various products that arose from the COVID-19 pandemic, combined with higher net income in fiscal 2020.
+Operating cash flows for fiscal 2021 and 2020 were a positive \$115.5 million and a positive \$148.7 million, respectively.
+While we experienced strong cash flows from operating activities for both periods, the decrease in cash flow from operating activities for fiscal 2021 compared to fiscal 2020 primarily reflects increased funding for merchandise inventory as a result of strong consumer demand for various products, after reducing merchandise inventory in the prior year in response to COVID-19.
+The lower operating cash flow year over year also reflects decreased accrued expenses primarily related to taxes, partially offset by higher net income and decreased credit card receivables in fiscal 2021.

 Investing Activities.
-Net cash used in investing activities for fiscal 2020 and 2019 was \$5.4 million and \$9.2 million, respectively, which were reduced primarily by proceeds from insurance recoveries for fiscal 2020 and 2019 of \$1.8 million and \$0.2 million, respectively.
-Our capital spending is primarily to fund store-related remodeling, distribution center equipment, the opening of new stores and computer hardware and software purchases.
+Net cash used in investing activities for fiscal 2021 and 2020 was \$10.6 million and \$5.4 million, respectively.
+Capital expenditures, excluding non-cash acquisitions, represented substantially all of the cash used in investing activities for each period.
+In fiscal 2021, capital expenditures of \$10.9 million were partially offset by a portion of settlement proceeds related to a civil unrest insurance recovery of \$0.2 million, and in fiscal 2020, capital expenditures of \$7.3 million were partially offset by proceeds from insurance recoveries of \$1.8 million and a portion of settlement proceeds from an eminent domain condemnation of \$0.2 million.
+Our capital spending is primarily to fund store-related remodeling, the opening of new stores, distribution center equipment, and computer hardware and software purchases.
 Capital expenditures by category for each of the last two fiscal years are as follows:

 Fiscal Year

-2020 2
+2 2021 2020

-(In tho usands)
+(In thou ısands)

-Store-related remodels \$ 4,849 \$ 5,167
+Store-related remodels \$ 5,381 \$ 4,849

-Distribution center 840 1,207
+New stores 2,727 169

-New stores 169 1,937
+Computer hardware, software and other 1,579 1,489

-Computer hardware, software and other 1,489 1,052
+Distribution center 1,177 840

-Total \$ 7,347 \$ 9,363
+Total \$ 10,864 \$ 7,347